 This guide was written prior to Russia's 2022 invasion of Ukraine and is therefore not reflective of the current situation.
 Travel to Russia is currently not advisable due to the area's volatile political situation.

 Moscow is a vibrant city that is packed with things for expats to see and do.
-On top of the many events that the city hosts each year, there are plenty cultural and religious attractions, interesting museums and historic architectural structures and landmarks to visit in Moscow.
+On top of the many events that the city hosts each year, there are plenty of cultural and religious attractions, interesting museums and historic architectural structures and landmarks to visit in Moscow.

 Recommended attractions in Moscow